niladridutt/Brevis-News/README.md

 ### Abstract

-Brevis (Latin word for short) News is a news summariser which can generate a summary of any news article (technically it will be able to generate a summary of any article but we'll model it to work better with news).
-This will be an open source competitor to Inshorts, news in 60 words (except for the fact that we'll use AI instead).
+Brevis (Latin word for short) News is a news summariser which can generate a summary of any news article (technically it will be able to generate a summary of any article but we'll model it to work specifically with news).
+This will be an open source competitor to Inshorts, news in 60 words (except for the fact that we'll use AI).

 ![Screenshot](logo.png)